 Get Ready; Get Set; Let's Go Around The World For Christmas!

-Two file folders become a briefcase that holds a passport that children create.
-This also reinforces name and address writing and is a math extension where students measure each other to determine their height.
+This activity reinforces name and address writing and is a math extension where students measure each other to determine their height and weight.

 The Christmas Around The World suitcase is the perfect place to put souvenirs that represent the countries they visit!
 (Completed art projects, maps and papers.)

-There’s also a pocket that holds airline tickets.
 Children have a ticket for the country that they’re researching, one for the USA and one for their favorite country, to be determined after the unit.

-Besides traveling to foreign countries, students also learn about their own state.
 Children write a page about their family’s Christmas traditions or winter festivities if they don’t celebrate Christmas.

 Their “State” pages and these two personal pages become part of their suitcase; and copies are made into a class book.